Custom Provider

 ## Get started

-## Using vLLM as a custom AI provider
+## Use vLLM as a custom AI provider

 vLLM is a fast and easy-to-use LLM inference library similar to Ollama.
-Here are the steps to integrate vLLM into Cherry Studio:
+The following are the steps to integrate vLLM into Cherry Studio:

-1. **Install vLLM:** Follow the official vLLM documentation (<https://docs.vllm.ai/en/latest/getting_started/quickstart.html>) to install vLLM.
+1. **Install vLLM:** According to the official vLLM documentation (<https://docs.vllm.ai/en/latest/getting_started/quickstart.html>), install vLLM.

 ```sh